-Your Occupational Therapy Salary Guide (2023)
+Your Occupational Therapy Salary Guide (2024)

-The 2019 Occupational Therapy Salary Guide is your one-stop shop for understanding all things OT salary related.
+The Occupational Therapy Salary Guide is your one-stop shop for understanding all things OT salary related.
 We dive deep into the numbers to help you understand your market value.

 We wrote this article to give you insight into the complex topic of occupational therapy salary.
-Whether you’re still looking into becoming an OT, considering options for your first job, or simply curious how your OT salary stacks up, this article aims to give you an idea of how the occupational therapy profession pays.
+Whether you’re still looking into becoming an OT, considering options for your first job, or simply curious how your occupational therapist salary stacks up, this article aims to give you an idea of how the occupational therapy profession pays.

 But, as much as we pride ourselves on being client-focused, we do need to consider our own health—including our financial health—in order to provide the best possible care.
 OT can be a demanding career, so it’s important that we are fairly compensated for our efforts.